fransenglich/swiftmusicmashup/README.md

 In brief it it is implemented in Swift with SwiftUI on Sonoma/Xcode 15.
 It does two queries from MusicBrainz and typically multiple queries to Cover Art Archive, per artist search.

-Pulling from Wikipedia as well as coding a custom CacheImage was omitted due to also writing a smaller part of Java, and hence to not write two full cases.
+Because Björn and I miscommunicated what the case was, I pulled the break and omitted fetching from Wikipedia as well as coding a custom image display, since Swift was of little interest.
+Currently Apple's CachedImage is used, which unloads when out of view when inside a V/HStack.
+This seems to be a known issue.

+Still, hopefully this demonstrates dedication, and ability for coding as well as approaching new technologies.

 # The Case
 The case was described as follows: